python-elective-fall-2019/Lesson-05-OOP-Encasulation/exercises/JellyBeans.md

 # Jelly Beans
 ## Exercise: Python Class, Protocols, Properties, Overload

-Imagine a game where different sizes of jelly beans are floating around.
+Imagine a game where different jelly beans are floating around.
 When they bump into each other they melt together and one of them gain mass, the other looses mass.

 ![](src/jellybean_art.png)